nicksorrell/frontend-nanodegree-mobile-portfolio/README.md

 - The dx function used in resizing pizzas on the page was removed since it is not necessary
 - All loops used to modify page elements were rewritten to avoid forced synchronous layout issues
 - The code used to generate pizzas was rewritten to make use of a document fragment to avoid hitting the DOM more than is necessary
+- Modified the function used to generate background pizzas to only generate enough to fill the screen

 #### views/style.css